-Boostrix® and Adacel® are not used in children younger than 10 years of age.
+Adacel® and Boostrix® are not used in children younger than 10 years of age.
 Safety and efficacy have not been established.

 The Advisory Committee on Immunization Practices (ACIP) has recommended that teenagers be given a Tdap vaccine instead of the tetanus-diphtheria (Td) vaccine.
 The committee is also encouraging all teenagers, even those who have already received Td, to get a Tdap booster to help protect against pertussis (eg, whooping cough).
 If you have questions about whether your teenager should receive Tdap, contact your doctor.

 Adacel® is not used in adults 65 years of age and older.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Boostrix® in the elderly.